 So because of that I love using spices like ginger, cinnamon, and allspice in my cookie recipes.

 I’d raise chickens myself if my city would allow it.
 I even called the mayor to ask, and he seemed to think I was crazy.
 I told him I could hear a rooster at the city park down our street.
 So, someone had to have chickens, right?
 He told me to tell him where.
 To which I replied politely, “You can go down there and hear it for yourself, if you’d like.”
 I wasn’t about to snitch.
 It turns out is a couple of macaws that belt out chicken! haha!

 A neighboring city to ours allows you to have hens, but not a rooster (did you know you don’t need a rooster to get eggs?), hopefully our city will catch on to that idea or we’ll get to move soon.

 This is how your cookies will look once placed on the baking sheet.
 As mentioned above, it’s better to refrigerate the dough for about 30 minutes to firm them up.
 ‘They will have a consistency similar to a no-bake cookie.

-Once they’re done baking and have cooled, use a piece of paper to lay on the cookie halfway and dust the exposed side with confectioner’s sugar.
+Once they’ve done baking and have cooling, use a piece of paper to lay on the cookie halfway.
+Then, dust the exposed side with confectioner’s sugar.

 My daughter couldn’t wait to snatch one up.
 I told her she’ll be singing, “All I want for Christmas is my two front teeth…”